J.D. Frequently Asked Questions

 Can I apply as a transfer student if I am currently enrolled in a part-time or evening legal program?

-Yes, but students are only eligible to apply to transfer to NDLS if they have a minimum of 26 credit hours received prior to their potential enrollment at NDLS.
+Yes, but students are only eligible to apply to transfer to NDLS if they have earned a minimum of 26 credit hours prior to their potential enrollment at NDLS.
 We have found that part-time and evening students typically achieve this academic threshold after two years of studies.

 Are there any course requirements I need in order to transfer?